kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 You can specify an optional retention period for a newly-created log group.
 CloudWatch will automatically delete any older messages.
-Beware, however, that CloudWatch does _not_ delete the log streams that held those messages; you may end up with a lot of empty streams (to clean up those streams, you can use [this Lambda](https://github.com/kdgregory/aws-misc/tree/master/lambda/cloudwatch-log-cleanup)).
+Beware, however, that CloudWatch does _not_ delete the log streams that held those messages; you may end up with a lot of empty streams (to delete those streams, you use [this Lambda](https://github.com/kdgregory/aws-misc/tree/master/lambda/cloudwatch-log-cleanup)).

-Also be aware that you can't pick any arbitrary number of days for this parameter: the [CloudWatch API doc](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutRetentionPolicy.html) lists allowable values, and the appender will check your configured value against the list.
+Also be aware that you can't pick an arbitrary number of days for this parameter: the [CloudWatch API doc](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutRetentionPolicy.html) lists allowable values, and the appender will check your configured value against the list.
 If you pick an incorrect value, an error will be logged and the setting will be